frankcleary/data-science-bytes/content/how-to-become-a-data-scientist.md

 * Have a personal website (e.g. [frankcleary.com](http://www.frankcleary.com)).
 I learned a lot about the internet and using remote linux machines by building my personal website.
 It also helped give me motivation to work on other projects because I had a place to share them.
-The site started out as a personal learning project but now gets a steadily increasing amount of traffic from web searches, mostly landing on pages where I've posted tutorials.
-It's still only 10-20 users per day, but given that I only got 10-20 users total in the first 6 months I had the site up that's not bad.
+My site now gets 10-20 users per day from searches, mostly landing on pages where I've posted tutorials.

-* Do data related projects in your spare time (and ideally post them on your website!).
-I've worked on a variety of fun personal side projects ranging from interactive D3.js interactive graphs to tutorials on matrix decomposition that made be a better programmer and a better data scientist.
-Having these projects on your website also gives you a portfolio that will make you stand out among other aspiring data scientists, it shows commitment to learning and (hopefully) skill.
+* Do data related projects in your spare time (and then post them on your website!).
+I've worked on a variety of fun side projects ranging from [interactive D3.js graphs](http://www.frankcleary.com/mpg) to [tutorials on matrix decomposition](http://www.frankcleary.com/svd) that made be a better programmer and a better data scientist.
+Having these projects on your website also gives you a portfolio that will help you stand out by showing commitment to learning and (hopefully) skill.

 ## Study books and videos to learn more about computer science and data science

 * Check out my [recommended books]({filename}/pages/recommended-books.md) page for the best books I've read.

-* One of things I think is great about the open source software and data science communities is the extent to which talks from conferences and meetups are available for free online.
+* Many great talks from conferences and meetups are available for free online.
 Besides searching directly on [youtube](http://www.youtube.com), other sites like [pyvideo.org](http://www.pyvideo.org) have great video libraries.
 Take a look at my [recommened videos]({filename}/pages/recommended-videos.md) for some of my favorites.

 * Take a free online class.
 I took [Introduction to Databases](https://class.stanford.edu/courses/Home/Databases/Engineering/about) with Prof. Jennifer Widom and [Machine Learning](https://www.coursera.org/course/ml) with Prof. Andrew Ng.
 Both were engaging and cover essential knowledge for a data scientist that comes in handy when doing data science and when interviewing for data scientist jobs.
 Introduction to Databases was more polished and more rigorous.

 ## Do an internship

-* If you're still in school a summer internship is a great way to get first hand experience doing data science in industry.
-I did one the last summer before I graduated and it was a very valuable experience.
+* A summer internship is a great way to get first hand experience doing data science in industry.
+I did one the summer before I graduated and it was a very valuable.
 Look into career fairs on campus (how I found mine), job posting websites and company websites directly for opportunities.<p></p>

 ## Learn to use [Git](http://git-scm.com) for version control

 * [Git](http://git-scm.com) is great when writing software solo, and essential when working on team (which you will be in a job).
-The more you learn about git the more efficient your code development process will be.
+The more you learn about Git the more efficient your code development process will be.

 * Create an account on [GitHub](https://github.com) and post your portfolio projects to it.
 Link to the account on your resume to make sure your projects are visible.